Philosophy, Computing, and Artificial Intelligence

 ?. end-while

+The fox passes "obtain(fox cheese)" to its KB.
 In fox's KB, there is a rule for "obtain(fox, cheese)."
 This rule, though, is not quite what we would expect from the point of view of logic programming.
 The rule contains "events," "actions," and "fluents."

 What are these things?